If you're an Indiana Jones

 - Use of this technique is necessary to acquire one of the Chao eggs in Sonic Adventure; it's in a room where the exit locks when the egg is removed, and it needs to be replaced with an egg-shaped rock.

 - One of Etsuko's minigames in Incredible Crisis involves having to do this with a golden pig, swapping the right amount of groceries in and out of her shopping bag to equal the weight.

 - Various pressure plate traps abound in the dungeons of The Elder Scrolls V: Skyrim.
 However, a fast player can swap out the treasure with something of equal weight.
 Whether or not it works depends on how good you are.

 - Uncle Mimic of the Shantae series tells a story in the second game of how he looted some treasure by emptying the contents of his bowels onto the pressure plate.

-- The player does this in the first Resident Evil game, thanks to finding imitations of keys and shotguns and such, replacing the original ones from their perches.
+- The player does this in the first Resident Evil game and its remake, thanks to finding imitations of keys and shotguns and such, replacing the original ones from their perches.